ArchaeoComp/D-stretchtoBlender/README.md

-# Texture Switcher
+# D-stretchToBlender

-**Texture Switcher** is a Blender addon designed to streamline texture management using 3D format .obj with `.mtl` file modifications.
+**D-stretchToBlender** is a Blender addon designed to streamline texture management using 3D format .obj with `.mtl` file modifications.
 It provides an intuitive way to load and switch textures generated with D-Stretch addon for ImageJ.
 Whole script works on the blender import operator of .obj files, tat loads both 3D model and defined textures.

 ---